 - You don’t need any start-up money.
-Because you only have to buy the items once you make a sale, you can get started even if you don’t have two pennies to rub together.
+Because you only have to buy the items once you make a sale, you can get started even if you don’t have two pennies to rub together as long as you have a credit card!
 This makes it great if you’re just starting out.

 - There is less risk of losing money.
 Because you don’t have to buy stock in advance, there’s no chance of being stuck with goods you can’t sell.
 (Wastage!)

 - No storage headaches.
 With dropshipping you’re not restricted by the size of your apartment or garage, because you don’t actually have to store anything.
 It all ships straight from the supplier.

 - No trips to the post office.
 You don’t have to worry about packaging the item, working out postage charges, bubble wrap, boxes, styrofoam or making regular trips to the post office.
 The supplier does all that for you.